Sovereign49/todo-app/README.md

 We will be using the Transmission Communication Protocol (TCP) to send and receive data between the server and the client.
 There are several ports we can use to communicate over the network.
 This seperates data for different applications and helps the network stay functional.
 For out purposes we will be using the port 80 because it is the port meant for the HTTP communication protocol, which is commonly used to send web pages to browsers.

 another alternative to the TCP protocol is to use the UDP protocol, but that protocol is much more free form and unreliable.
 It is theoretically possible to host a web server using said protocol but it is time consuming and unreliable, making TCP the better choice.

+## Terms and Definitions
+- Socket: A mechanism to give programs access to the network.